SamiraBriongos/Clonebuster/source/README.md

 to be obtained, one should launch one instance in normal mode, wait until it has executed the initialisation phase and then compile a second one in Attack mode (change the Define).
 The one in attack mode will run permanently and has to be killed manually

-**NOTE** In order to generate and analyze all the data for all the experiments described in the paper, the amount of time is significantly high (days).
-Therefore, in order to get some basic results we recommend to just get the data for the most basic scenarios (the ones before this paragraph) for just one configuration option (i.e. one value of m), and then go to the How to evaluate the results section.

 ## No clones and other applications (noise)